keboola/storage-api-php-client/README.md

     export=STORAGE_API_URL=http://connection.keboola.com
     export=STORAGE_API_TOKEN=YOUR_TOKEN

 Tests expects master token and performs all operations including bucket and table deletes on project storage associated to token.

+### Redshift tests

+Reshift tests require a cluster connected to Storage API and credentials.
+When you have a project with enabled Redshift, create 2 Redshift buckets:

+   - in.c-api-tests-redshift
+   - out.c-api-tests-redshift

+Then you can create your Redshift user:

+    CREATE USER test_user PASSWORD '***';
+    GRANT ALL PRIVILEGES ON DATABASE sapi_YOURPROJECTID TO test_user;
+    GRANT ALL PRIVILEGES ON SCHEMA "in.c-api-tests-redshift" TO test_user;
+    GRANT ALL PRIVILEGES ON SCHEMA "out.c-api-tests-redshift" TO test_user;
+    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "in.c-api-tests-redshift" TO test_user;
+    GRANT ALL PRIVILEGES ON ALL TABLES IN SCHEMA "out.c-api-tests-redshift" TO test_user;

+And then assign Redshift related env variables

+    export REDSHIFT_HOSTNAME=sapi-06-default.cmizbsfmzc6w.us-east-1.redshift.amazonaws.com
+    export REDSHIFT_USER=test_user
+    export REDSHIFT_PASSWORD=***

 **Never run this tests on production project with real data, always create project for testing purposes!!!**